tmenguy/ha-solcast-solar/README.md

 ![Screenshot 2024-08-08 125808](https://github.com/user-attachments/assets/6167f36c-3cf1-4ea8-894b-82ff7bd11b56)

-In any case, click on settings, and you should see a Repair notification for `Restart required`:
+Click on settings, and you should see a Repair notification for `Restart required`:

 ![Screenshot 2024-08-08 125612](https://github.com/user-attachments/assets/66753a36-1bc7-4b92-bfe0-fe4228fbb10f)